Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 ##  [9] "mat_pct_st"    "mat_enrich_st"
 ```

+These statistics for DMRs are:

 - `label`: The labels for the sets of DMRs.
 There are DMRs for four subgroups and for each subgroup,
   DMRs are separated into hyper-methylated DMRs and hypo-methylated DMRs.
-The comparison is
-  performed between tumor samples and normal samples.
 - `mean_meth`: The mean methylation in DMRs in tumor samples and in normal samples.
 - `n_gr` Number of DMRs in each set.
 - `n_corr`: Percent of DMRs that show significant correlation to nearby genes.
 The positive